P1sec/pycrate/README.md

 This subdirectory contains the ASN.1 runtime, that is loaded and used by the ASN.1 specifications compiled with the compiler in *pycrate_asn1c*.
-It supports the PER encoding rules (aligned and not, canonical also), and the BER, CER and DER encoding rules.
+It supports the PER encoding rules (aligned and not, canonical also), and the BER, CER, DER and JER encoding rules.

 pycrate_csn1